No. 234 Squadron RAF: With No. 229 OCU and No. 1 TWU

 The squadron number popped up again when one of the squadrons of No. 229 Operational Conversion Unit (OCU) at RAF Chivenor was given the number on 22 October 1958, operating Hunter F.6 and FGA.9 aircraft, to give Hunter pilots their operational training.
 On 2 September 1974 No. 229 OCU moved to RAF Brawdy (formerly HMS Goldcrest) with the closure of Chivenor for refurbishment and was redesignated as the Tactical Weapons Unit (TWU), with No. 234 (Reserve) Squadron remaining one of its components.
+The squadron converted from Hunters to the Hawk T.1 in 1978.

-When a second TWU was later formed at Chivenor the original was renamed No. 1 TWU, again with No. 234 squadron remaining one of its constituent squadrons though by now having traded in the Hunters for the new Hawk.
+When a second TWU was later formed at Chivenor, the original was renamed No. 1 TWU, again with No. 234 Squadron as one of its constituent squadrons.
 When No. 1 TWU was disbanded on 31 August 1992, so were its component squadrons, No 79(F) and No 234.